EthanRosenthal/blog/_posts/2014-08-22-hello-world.md

 ![namecheap dashboard]({{site.url}}/assets/img/2014-08-24-namecheap-dashboard.png)

 In addition to the above modifications that you have to make, you need to include a file in your *username*.github.io repo titled "CNAME" which contains your custom domain name in it.
 For example, mine simply says "ethanrosenthal.com".
-It may take some time for these changes to propagate throughout everything, but, eventually, pointing your browser at your custom domain should redirect to the GitHub Pages repo.
+It may take some time for these changes to fully propagate, but, eventually, your custom domain should successfully redirect to the GitHub Pages repo (though still display the custom domain in the url bar).

 ## Setting up the blog - [blog.ethanrosenthal.com](http://blog.ethanrosenthal.com)